 Our Editors independently research, test, and rate what we feel are the best products.
 We use affiliate links and may receive a small commission on purchases.

-In this article we have done significant research into the current high-power class of crossbows in the industry, its most respected makers, and their very best crossbow products based on a variety of needs and requirements.
+In this article we have done significant research into the current class of best beginner crossbows in the industry, the most respected makers, and their best crossbow products based on a variety of needs and requirements.
 If you’re in the market or just researching, you’ll find what you need here.

 - Killer Instinct KI350 Crossbow

 - Bear X Crossbows Archery Bruzer FFL Crossbow

 - Wicked Ridge by TenPoint Invader G3 Crossbow